Patternslib/Patterns/docs/patterns/focus.rst

 contain an input element that has the focus.
 Patterns facilitate that by automatically adding a ``focus`` class.

-Lets look at a simple form:
+Let's look at a simple form:

 .. code-block:: html
    :linenos: